smhaller/ldap-overleaf-sl/README.md

 ```
 make
 ```
-to generate the ldap-overleaf-ls docker image.
+to generate the ldap-overleaf-sl docker image.

 Then start docker containers:
 ```